svr-js/svrjs-nextjs-website/pages/docs/mod-notes.md

 ## Berno

+Berno is a SSI (Server-Side Includes) engine, which is not maintained.

 Current version of Berno allows SSI only in _.shtml_ files.
 Berno includes parts from very old version of RedBrick (1.x) to handle "exec" SSI directives.

 ## easy-waf integration

+easy-waf integration is a WAF (web application firewall) mod.

 **NOTICE: Using a WAF (Web Application Firewall) is no subsitute for web application security, because attacker will find a way to bypass the WAF.**